tatsuikeda/MultiSource-Video-Transcriber/README.md

 - The script uses yt-dlp, which supports a wide range of video platforms.
 For a full list of supported sites, refer to the [yt-dlp documentation](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 - The script caches processed URLs.
 If you run the script with the same URLs, it will skip the download and transcription steps and use the existing transcription.
-- Make sure you have sufficient disk space for audio downloads and transcription files.
+- Make sure you have sufficient disk space for audio/video downloads and transcription files.
 - Larger Whisper models (especially the "large" model) require more computational resources and may take longer to process, especially on CPU.

 ## Troubleshooting